datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 What is the effect of **this** cause?
 Is there any even?

+### But what is it?

+> "Not falling under the law of cause and effect."
+Why should __this__ prompt five hundred lives as a fox?
+"Not evading the law of cause and effect."
+Why should __this__ prompt a return a human life?
+If you have the single eye of realization, you will appreciate how old Pai-chang lived five hundred lives as a fox as lives of grace.

+Interestingly, the old man and Hyakujo are somehow related.
+Aitken notes: _"Like most other Zen teachers, Pai-chang was named for his place - in his case the nickname of his mountain (One Hundred Leagues)."_ Since the old man was teaching on that same mountain, he would have had the same name.
+So in their comment, Wu-men refers to the old man as _"old Pai-chang"_.

+What has old Paichang done to receive this fruit and live five hundred lives as a fox?
+What has he done to be released from it today?
+Why should __this__ prompt five hundred lives as a fox?

+> The old man replied, "I am not a human being. __In the far distant past__, in the time of Kasyapa Buddha, __I was__ head priest at this mountain.

+The "I" changes every day.
+Every instant there's a new "I" emerging and an old "I" ceasing.
+It is the radical impermanence of the Self, dispersed in Indra's Net.
+_"In the far distant past ... __I was__ ..."_ - this is so far in the past, how could there be anything left from the "I" that __was__.
+It has already been dispersed, ceased, renewed, every instant between then and now.
+A radical change for every instant, not just for a second but for centuries.
+If there's nothing left really, what is the "I" that old Paichang now claims he __was__ (a head priest) back then?
+If there's nothing left from it, __who__ was reborn five hundred times?

 ## 3. No response

 work in progress

+_"senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes."_

 ## 4. The ritual